niklaszimmermann/pdf_areaocr/README.md

 I strongly believe that the internet thrives of user participation, hence I'm hoping that somebody might find this useful / helpful.

-## Disclaimer - not included but needed Software and Libraries.
+## Disclaimer - not included but needed software and libraries.
 iTextPdf:
 - the .dll has to be placed in the main directory (not included by me)
 - iTextPdf is licensed under AGPL